A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

-\begin{theorem} Let $F\rightarrow E\rightarrow B$ be a symplectic Mori fibration along which we have a fibration of Lagrangians $L_F\rightarrow L\rightarrow L_B$.
-Then, \begin{enumerate} \item (Theorems \ref{transversality}, \ref{mcompact}) There is a coherent choice of perturbation data so that the Floer differential $\delta$ is well-defined, and \item (Theorem \ref{main theorem}) assuming that we have a solution $m$ to the Maurer-Cartan equation, there is a spectral sequence $\E^*_s$ that converges to $HF^*(L, \Lambda^2)$ whose second page is
+\begin{theorem} Let $F\rightarrow E\rightarrow B$ be a symplectic Mori fibration and $L_F\rightarrow L\rightarrow L_B$ a fibered Lagrangian.
+Then, \begin{enumerate} \item (Theorems \ref{transversality} resp.~\ref{mcompact}: Transversality and compactness) There is a coherent choice of perturbation data so that the $\delta$ is well-defined, and \item (Theorem \ref{main theorem}: Spectral sequence) assuming that we have a solution $mc$ to the weak Maurer-Cartan equation so that $\delta_{mc}^2=0$, there is a spectral sequence $\E^*_s$ that converges to $HF^*(L, \Lambda^2)$. \end{enumerate} \end{theorem} Moreover we discuss the invariance of such a cohomology theory.